 What Types of Feedstock Can Be Used To Make Biodiesel?

 Renewable Energy Group (REG) performed a study in 2009 with the support of the Iowa Power Fund Board and the Iowa Office of Energy Independence that tested 36 individual feed-stocks.
-Over the next few weeks we will be spotlighting some of them on our social media and this blog.
+Star Oilco will be spotlighting these feedstocks through our blog and our social media.
 The full report can be found on their site if you would like to read ahead or explore the results in more depth.
 We hope you find these as interesting as we did!

 Above photo taken at REG headquarters in Ames, Iowa.

-The first week highlights the following 2 types of feed-stock:
+This first blog highlights the following 2 types of feed-stock:

 Babussa Oil & Beef Tallow